+'''

 CALL MPI_FINALIZE()

+'''

-The term "process" in this documentation implicitly includes threads.
-As soon as the Intel Trace Analyzer loads a trace file that was generated running a multithreaded application, the GUI uses the term "thread" wherever applicable.
-This is done to avoid confusing MPI application programmers who do not use threads with this term.
+The term "process" in this documentation implicitly includes thread.
+As soon as the Intel Trace Analyzer loads a trace file that was generated running a multithreaded application, the GUI uses the term "thread" only if it is applicable.
+This is done to avoid confusing MPI application programmers who normally use the term "process" instead of "thread".

 Figure 1-1.
-The l [ntel] Trace Analyzer
+The Intel Trace Analyzer